-Reconstructing past climates from trees: a sociological study of dendroclimatology
+Reconstructing past climates from trees: a sociological study of dendroclimatology in Scotland

 Dendroclimatology (the study of past climates from tree-ring growth) is a scientific discipline that has gained scientific and political relevance because it might help to contextualise current climate change and delimitate future climate models scenarios.
 More recently, dendroclimatological practices have been the focus of public debate and criticism as a result of the Climategate email hacking, and other controversies surrounding Michael Mann's "hockey stick".